The Raspberry Ice Cream War: Synopsis

 Christine protests, and the king reveals that in the distant past, the two kingdoms used to share a dessert made of raspberry ice cream with wafer cookies; the kingdom the children are in now produced the ice cream and the neighbouring kingdom produced the biscuits.
 But a conflict, the Raspberry Ice Cream War, broke out, and since then the two kingdoms have carefully guarded these secrets and neither has been able to produce the recipe held by the other kingdom.
 The children suggest to the king that they could solve the problem by making peace with the rival kingdom, but the king and all his guards laugh at the suggestion and then explain that they speak different languages and that the other kingdom's roads are not navigable.

 The children become frustrated.
 Christine begins drawing the yellow stars of the flag of Europe on the castle's marble floor, and explaining that in Europe, where the children originate from, they still have countries, but not borders.
 The king's guards continue laughing at the children, but this time the king tells them to be quiet so he can keep listening.
 He asks if they have war in Europe, and they reply that they have not fought a war for fifty years, and goes on to explain how the fifteen countries of the EU manage to resolve differences without violence.

 The king is interested in hearing about their plans, and organises a feast for them to continue talking.
 After the feast, everyone seems to be happier, but Paul and Christine want to return to their own time.
 They find a wizard who promises they can return home if they jump into a pool of water.
 They run back to get Max, who is flirting with the king's daughter Dolly in another room.
 Max wants to stay, but the other children convince him to come back once he realises he will miss all of his favourite foods if he stays in the Middle Ages.
 All together, the children jump into the pool of water, though only after giving the wizard a Game Boy as he warned them the spell wouldn't work otherwise.
-With a splash the children are dumped back down the computer screen through which they entered, and gather themselves up to go on their originally planned hike "right across Europe".
+With a splash the children are dumped out of the computer screen through which they entered, and gather themselves up to go on their originally planned hike "right across Europe".

-After the end of the story are three pages drawn in the same cartoon style educating children about the European Union and the story's relevance to the present reality, followed by a map and a list of addresses and telephone numbers.
+After the end of the story are three pages drawn in the same cartoon style educating children about the European Union and the story's relevance to present reality, followed by a map and a list of addresses and telephone numbers.